StellaPetronio/Accountable-HotStuff/README.rst

 -Two new structures, ChainCommitted and Proof, have been declared and defined in the ``consensus.h`` script.

--Two structure representing two new network messages format, MsgCommitted and MsgProof, have been declared and defined, respectively, in the ``hotstuff.h`` and ``hotstuff.cpp``.
+-Two structures representing two new network messages format, MsgCommitted and MsgProof, have been declared and defined, respectively, in the ``hotstuff.h`` and ``hotstuff.cpp``.

 -Two new methods do_broadcast_committed and do_broadcast_proof are present in the the ``hotstuff.h`` and ``hotstuff.cpp`` scripts.